-As the air temperature drops and the water still holds some of that summer heat, we can expect fog, just as we do in the spring when the air is warming but it is the water that is now cold.
-For those of a more scientific-bent, fog that forms when water is warmer than the air (in the fall) is called "steam" fog.
-Fog that forms when the water is colder than the air (in spring) is called "advection" fog (spring).
+As the air temperature drops and the water still holds some of that summer heat, we can expect fog, just as we do in the Spring when the air is warming but it is the water that is now cold.
+For those of a more scientific-bent, fog that forms when water is warmer than the air is called "steam" fog (Fall).
+Think of that pot of spaghetti water you are boiling.
+Fog that forms when the water is colder than the air is called "advection" fog (Spring).
 There is a third kind of fog called "radiation" fog.
-That's the fog you see floating across the backyard or lingering in a dip in the country road.
+That is the fog that you see float in across the backyard or linger in a dip in the country road...